Practice Areas Bakersfield Lawyers Bakersfield Elder Abuse Lawyers

 Several signs may indicate a situation involving elder neglect, including:

-The proper care of an elderly person is essential to their safety and well-being.
+Proper care is essential to an older person’s safety and well-being.
 Neglect or failure to provide the necessary care can have serious consequences, including physical harm and even life-threatening situations.

 For example, a patient with dementia may wander off and become lost and alone in Bakersfield.
-Or a recipient receives the wrong medication or medicine dose it could result in dangerous consequences.
+Or an individual may receive the wrong medication or medicine dose, resulting in dangerous consequences.
 Each person in a care facility needs personalized treatment.
-If they are not being treated properly, the results could be detrimental.
+If they are not being properly cared for, the results can be detrimental.

 If your loved one resides in a care facility, be vigilant and look for signs of lack of care.
 These can include:

-When your loved one is in an assisted living facility, there is potential for an ALF staff member to take advantage of and abuse the elderly resident.
-ALF abuse can include physical, financial, sexual, and negligent abuse and can have severe repercussions.
+There is potential for ALF staff members to take advantage of and abuse elderly residents.
+Assisted living facility abuse can include physical, financial, sexual, and negligent abuse and can have severe repercussions.

 It’s essential to be aware of the signs of ALF abuse and get assistance from an experienced elder abuse attorney if you suspect your loved one is being abused.